agh911/readme-generator/README.md

   ## Description

   This is a Node.js app that allows users to quickly and easily generate a README.md file for their repositories by answering a set of questions.
-Details such as project description, table of contents, technologies, app usage, installation, licencing, contributions, and questions will be found in the generated README file.
+Details such as project description, table of contents, technologies, app usage, installation, licensing, contributions, and questions will be found in the generated README file.

   ### Table of contents